 As I’m sure we are all aware, the sun is a reliable source of heat.
 Putting the tank in direct sunlight is a good wait to add a little warmth to the aquarium water.

 5. Strong Aquarium Lighting

 Alongside sunlight, artificial light is a heat source as well.
-With some strong aquarium lighting, you should be able to add some heat into the fish tank.
+With some strong aquarium lighting, you should be able to add some heat into the

 6. Hot Water Bottles

 Another way to heat betta tanks without a

 Important tip: increase the water temperature range slowly

 When you’re finally able to introduce (or re-introduce)a